moya-a/k-taglib/README.md

 </div>

+## Disclaimer
+As the project development is still in a very early stage, the information you'll find below may be subject to heavy changes.
 ## Overview
 K-TagLib is a library to read, write and manage multimedia metadata (or tags).

 I want it to be easy to use and portable via Kotlin MultiPlatform.

-It's inspired by the famous c/c++ library <a href="https://github.com/taglib/taglib">taglib</a>
+It's inspired by the c/c++ library [taglib](https://github.com/taglib/taglib)

-## Disclaimer
-As the project development is still in a very early stage, the information you'll find below may be subject to heavy changes.
 ## Installation
 The codebase is not stable enough to be pushed onto a repository yet.
 ### Gradle